-- (1) Understand the security environment and contributions of all instruments of national power? - (2) Respond to surprise and uncertainty? - (3) Recognize change and lead transitions? - (4) Operate on intent through trust, empowerment, and understanding (Mission Command)? - (5) Make ethical decisions based on shared values of the profession of arms? - (6) Think critically and strategically in applying joint warfighting principles and concepts to joint Operations?
+- (1) Understand the security environment and contributions of all instruments of national power? - (2) Respond to surprise and uncertainty? - (3) Recognize change and lead transitions? - (4) Operate on intent through trust, empowerment, and understanding (Mission Command)? - (5) Make ethical decisions based on shared values of the profession of arms? - (6) Think critically and strategically in applying joint warfighting principles and concepts to joint

+Operations?

-■ Required Readings (~ 56 Pages)
+E Required Readings (~ 56 Pages)

 Hornfischer, James D. Neptune's Inferno: The U.S. Navy at Guadalcanal.
 New York: Bantam Press, 2012.
 Read 150-156.
 (NWC 1131).
+This reading is available via E-Reserves accessible via BlackBoard.